Wynn Resorts fined $35M for misconduct allegations response

 But Gaming Commission members, during their April hearings, directed pointed questions at Maddox, who has been with the company since its founding and is a close ally of Steve Wynn.

-Maddox acknowledged he should have informed regulators about the allegations in 2018 because he and other company officials were aware of The Wall Street Journal’s reporting weeks prior to publication.
+Maddox acknowledged he should have informed regulators about the allegations in early 2018 since company officials were aware of The Wall Street Journal’s reporting weeks prior to publication.

 He also testified he’d been aware of a 2008 settlement as the company’s then-chief financial officer, but maintained he was told the payment was to help a financially struggling employee.

-And Maddox told regulators he was also aware of one of a number of complaints made by spa workers at Wynn Las Vegas about Steve Wynn’s conduct during massages.
+And Maddox told regulators he was also aware of at least one of the complaints made by spa workers at Wynn Las Vegas about Steve Wynn’s conduct during massages.
 As company president at the time, he said he told the then-president of the casino to tell Steve Wynn to discontinue the behavior.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.